Mummy Confession: I despise teething.

 5. Bibs .
 Lots of bibs.

 The dribble is real for a lot of babies!
 None of mine have had it quite as bad as my current tiniest!
 Thicker or plastic-backed bibs are your best bet for avoiding soaked clothing!
 The Nuby teething bib is also an excellent product, as it has an attached teether at the end of the bib, so it’s easy to reach and use for baby!
+My Little Love Heart also has some great designs, and a bandummy Bib which even holds the pacifier for your bub!

 6. A sense of humour